Putting Your Money Where Your Mouth Is: The Case for Funding Oral Health Programming

 Cosponsored with the Funders Oral Health Policy Group (FOHPG)

 Although oral health is a barometer of overall health and crucial for total well-being nearly 74 million Americans do not have access to oral health care.
 Barriers to oral health care are driven by a diverse range of issues, including the oral health delivery system structure, dental provider shortages in underserved areas, lack of comprehensive Medicaid and Medicare dental benefits for low-income populations, and the historical separation of oral health care from traditional primary care.

-Grantmakers In Health (GIH) and Funders Oral Health Policy Group (FOHPG) invite you to attend a one-day meeting in Memphis, Tennessee on Thursday, April 18, 2019 to discuss philanthropy’s role in addressing oral health equity.
-This interactive meeting will place oral health in the larger context of health equity, and will focus on identifying holistic, community-centered strategies to address oral health disparities, and creating locally representative workforces to improve care for affected populations.
-Funders attending this meeting will be equipped with a framework to fund oral health programming or support oral health efforts in their primary areas of influence.
+Grantmakers In Health (GIH) and Funders Oral Health Policy Group (FOHPG) held a one-day meeting in Memphis, Tennessee about philanthropy’s role in addressing oral health equity.
+This interactive meeting placed oral health in the larger context of health equity, and focused on identifying holistic, community-centered strategies to address oral health disparities, and created locally representative workforces to improve care for affected populations.
+Funders are equipped with a framework to fund oral health programming or support oral health efforts in their primary areas of influence.

-Support for this meeting is provided by the W.K.
+Support for this meeting was provided by the W.K.
 Kellogg Foundation

 - Subject Areas: Oral Health